tangym27/crabby/README.md

 To start, the team will get a secret signal which will indicate when a person has ‘crabs.’
 In the real-life game, the signal can be touching your nose or itching your eyebrow.
 In our version, it will be a secret phrase/codeword that only the two members have access to.
-Each player then gets four cards and the objective (to get ‘crabs’) is to have four of a kind (which is four of the same color - the game is played with a non-traditional deck).
+Each player then gets four cards and the objective (to get ‘crabs’) is to have four of a kind.

 The teammates must sit across from each other, forming two different sides.
 At any given time, only one side can play (therefore only one of the players can be active).
 Meanwhile, the other side will be watching to see if the signal is given.
 There will be four cards on the table.
 For the active side, the player will have the opportunity to switch any card on the table with any card in their hand so that they can try and get four of a kind.
 They can make as many switches as possible and when they are done, they place their hand down and the other side goes.
-If no switches are made on both sides, then the four cards on the table are thrown back in the deck, and four new cards are drawn.
+If no switches are made on both sides, then the four new cards are drawn for the table.

 If a person has four of a kind, they will secretly signal their teammate.
 If the teammate sees the signal, they will call out “You’ve got crabs!” and the team will be awarded a crab (point).
 If an opposing teammate sees the signal (having